AjayWankhade/crud-api-javascript/README.md

-# Node.js CRUD Operations API
+# JavaScript CRUD Operations

-This project is a simple CRUD (Create, Read, Update, Delete) API built using **Node.js**, **Express**, and **MongoDB**.
-It demonstrates how to perform basic database operations in a RESTful manner.
+This project demonstrates basic **CRUD (Create, Read, Update, Delete)** operations using plain **JavaScript**.
+The application manipulates data and showcases how CRUD functionality works in a simple environment.

 ---

 ## Features

-- Create new records
+- Create new records (e.g., users or items)
-- Retrieve all records or a specific record by ID
+- Read and display all records or a specific record
-- Update existing records by ID
+- Update existing records
-- Delete records by ID
+- Delete records
-- Error handling for invalid requests and missing data
+- Works with in-memory data (no backend or database)

 ---

 ## Prerequisites

-Before running the project, make sure you have the following installed on your system:

-- **Node.js** (v16 or later)
-- **MongoDB** (local or cloud instance)
+To run this project, you only need a modern web browser.
+No additional installations are required.

 ---